Licensing & Promotions

 FAQ

 • When players arrive, you’ll give them a game sheet and a pencil.
 They’ll scan a QR code to load the game website — and the rest of the game is self-guided.
 Instructions and hints are provided to them for each part of the game, and the final part of the game is a sit-down-anywhere portion that gives players a chance to eat, drink, and rest while they finish any remaining puzzles.
-When players leave the zoo, just collect the pencils and recycle the game sheets.
+When players leave the venue, just collect the pencils and recycle the game sheets.

 • Games can be licensed per-day (12:00am to 11:59pm in your time zone), for a one-time fee.
-For an additional fee, additional game materials can be customized with your zoo (or sponsor) branding and messaging.
-Contact us using the form below to receive detailed pricing and customization options.

 Interested in hosting Locked Zoo?